 *I have the star at the end of the title because I skipped an October Round Up and a couple of the books in this month’s round up were October selections.
-Most of my writing in the past month has been in the area of crime fictions and mainly from two writers.
+Most of my reading for November is in the area of crime fictions and mainly from two writers.
 I also have a couple of food related books that I will put off until later, so that this post isn’t incredibly long.

 The Bat is the first in a series of, novels featuring Norwegian detective Harry Hole(pronounced Hooli. although in the book he settles for Holy).
 I decided to look into Nesbo’s books after Ian Rankin spoke highly of him during Rankin’s visit to Winnipeg.

 The first novel sees Hole going to Australia to liaise with the Sydney police after a young Norwegian is found murdered in the city.
 He is meant strictly to be an observer, and is assigned Aboriginal colleague, Andrew Kensington.
 Of course, it is not long before Hole finds himself involved in the middle of the case and what appears to be the act of a serial killer.

 Hole is a fish out of water in Sydney, but Kensington serves as a great cultural interpreter.
 The reader is given insight into Australian history of the relationship between the settler community and the Aboriginals.
 Many of the issues dealt with would be familiar to Canadian readers as they parallel relationships between the settler community and Indigenous people in this country.

 Beyond that the story is gripping in the search for the killer.
 There are many twists and turns.
 Hole’s attempts to investigate are complicated by interference from the Sydney police.
 They are further complicated by Hole’s alcoholism, and entanglement with a young Swedish woman named Birgitta.